robertsoli/portfolio/README.md

 - Driven individual who is a team player, and who works with initiative to get results
 - Proven track record of technical capability, work ethic of a high standard and strong people skills
 - Ability to produce detail oriented work of a high standard
-- Ability to manage individuals, be a team leader and produce quality work independantly
+- Ability to manage individuals, be a team leader and produce quality work independently
-- Subscriber to the ethos of life long learning

 ---

+### Tehnical Skills

 ### Work Experience